What is operational maintenance?

 Depending on the type of equipment in use, operators may also be responsible for replacing worn filters or cartridges, or removing and replacing a worn belt, cutting tool, or sharpening stone.
 Operational maintenance may involve keeping machinery well lubricated to reduce the risk of friction or failure.
 Many basic machine adjustments that are required during the course of operation also fall under this preventative maintenance category.

-See also What is a rotary dryer?
+See also What is a current coupling?

 Operational maintenance on a car can include checking the brakes and brake lines.